HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/canvas_Properties.md

 | 6001 | Invalid shapesData | shapesData does not have mandatory points for the shapeType line. | This exception occurs when the configuration of shapes in the shapesData property does not have points for the shapeType line. |
 | 6002 | Invalid shapesData | shapesData contains duplicate shape identifiers <shapeid of the shape that causes the error>. | This exception occurs when there is more than one shape with the same identifier. |

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set shapesData property for Canvas widget. frmCanvas.myCanvas.shapesData = [{
+//Sample code to set shapesData property for Canvas widget. frmCanvas.myCanvas.shapesData = [{
  "shapeid": "shape1",
  "shapeType": voltmx.canvas.SHAPE_TYPE_LINE,